hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 2. Look into WAN access via reverse proxy or openvpn.

    **Update:**
-   * Reverse proxy working for all except transmission (partial, disabled now), jellyfin (partial, disabled now: needs sockets), amule (failed) and wetty (failed)
+   * Reverse proxy working for all except transmission (partial, disabled now), amule (failed) and wetty (failed)

-   * Reverse proxy working for radarr, sonarr, lidarr, jackett.
+   * Reverse proxy working for radarr, sonarr, lidarr, jellyfin and jackett.
 They are safely firewalled.

    * Have not configged SSL yet.